chenyun964/psa-frontend/README.md

 - [Node >= 10.16](https://nodejs.org/en/)
 - [npm >= 5.6](https://www.npmjs.com/package/npx)

-Before start testing/building the application, do remember to create the enviroment files, refer to `.env.example` :
+Before start testing/building the application, do remember to create the environment files, refer to `.env.example` :
-- `.env.local` - Use for local testing
+- `.env.local` - Used for local testing
-- `.env.production` - Use for deployment
+- `.env.production` - Used for deployment

 ## Running the application locally